dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-windows-phone-management-with-microsoft-intune.md

 # Set up Windows Phone and Windows 10 Mobile management with Microsoft Intune
-For help connecting your Windows Phone with Intune, you can find help [here](../enduser/using-your-windows-device-with-intune.md).
+For help connecting your Windows Phone with Intune, [click here](../enduser/using-your-windows-device-with-intune.md).

 As an Intune administrator, you can enable Windows 10 Mobile and Windows Phone management in two ways:

-- **[Automatic enrollment through Azure Active Directory (Azure AD) Premium](#azure-active-directory-enrollment)** (preferred) -  Windows 10 and Window 10 Mobile devices are enroll by joining their work or school account to the device.
+- **[Automatic enrollment with Azure AD](#azure-active-directory-enrollment)** -  Window 10 Mobile and later devices are enroll by joining their work or school account to the device.
-- **[Company Portal enrollment](#company-portal-app-enrollment)** - Windows 8.1 and later devices are enrolled by downloading and installing the Company Portal app, and then entering their work or school account credentials in the app.
+- **[Company Portal enrollment](#company-portal-app-enrollment)** - Windows 8.1 and later devices are enrolled by downloading and installing the Company Portal app, and then entering their work or school account credentials in the Company Portal app.

 [!INCLUDE[AAD-enrollment](../includes/win10-automatic-enrollment-aad.md)]